-The Department has remained at the forefront in the development of dedicated research and critical care tracks.
-Currently 3 of our residents per class choose to participate in the 48 month Oregon Scholars Program in either Critical Care or Research.
-During these four years, the participant will split rotations in their final two years between the research lab or ICU and their general and subspecialty anesthetic experiences.
+The OHSU Anesthesiology and Perioperative Medicine Department has remained at the forefront in the development of dedicated research and critical care tracks.
+The Oregon Scholars Program includes 3 residents per class and is a 48 month program during the CA-3 and CA-4 years in which residents either complete a Critical Care Fellowship or focus on Research during their training at OHSU.
+The Scholars split rotations in their final two years between research or ICU and their general and subspecialty anesthetic experiences.